-Situated on the east side of the Island, Protaras covers approximately 5km of the golden Famagusta Coastline.
+Situated on the east of the island, Protaras covers approximately 5km of the golden Famagusta coastline.

 Protaras flourished into a charming tourist resort in the 1980s as a more sophisticated alternative to the buzzing and wild atmosphere of its neighbouring town; Agia Napa (located 5 miles west of Protaras).